ypoons02/pixart/README.md

 ###Commit 3

-* Create 20 divs of the "square" class and append them to the body
+* Create 1000 divs of the "square" class and append them to the body (you can use multiple rows, since you can't fit them all on one row)
   * **Hint**: use `.append()`

 ###Commit 4